kubestellar/kubestellar/monitoring/README.md

     - `SpaceNS`: name of the KubeStellar space namespace, e.g., *wds1-system*, *wds2-system*, etc.

     - `KSController`: select the KubeStellar controller name.
-Available options from the drop-down menu: *ks-controller-manager*, *ks-transport-controller* and *status-addon-controller*.
+Available options from the drop-down menu: *kubestellar-controller-manager-metrics-service*, *ks-transport-controller* and *status-addon-controller*.

         <img src="images/ks-controllers-monitoring.png" width="60%" height="80%" title="ks-controllers-monitoring">

+    To monitor a WDS space (e.g., wds1) use the following parameters:
+    - `SpaceNS: wds1-system` and `KSController: kubestellar-controller-manager-metrics-service`
+    - `SpaceNS: wds1-system` and `KSController: ks-transport-controller`

+    Likewise, to monitor a ITS space (e.g., its1): `SpaceNS: its1-system` and `KSController: status-addon-controller`